RockParker/Portfolio/PortfolioDesignSystem.md

 ## **1. Color Palette**
-I'll be using a small set of colours in many different shades
+I'll be using a small set of colours in many different shades As well as colors, images are allowed but they need to fit the colours or have a nice accent colour built into them

 - **Dark Colors:**
 	- Dark Gray: `#141414`